 Home > FAQ

-This is when your dog looks like acting aggressively(but in most cases is scared) towards people who come in/near/towards the house or the same when they are on the leash.
-Depending on what would be discussed at the consultation would depend on the type of package that is put together.
+What are Stranger Fear Walks and/or visitors?Usually your dog looks like they are acting aggressively(but in most cases is scared) towards people who come in/near/towards the house.
+It will be the same when they are on the leash.
+Depending on our discussion at the consultation would depend on the type of program I put together.

 Watchdog is when your dog barks at people , dogs, cars, etc going by the house or the car.
-Anything that they consider their domain.
+Basically anything they consider their domain.

-Demand barking is when they bark to get something they want and in the past you have given in because you want them to stop barking.
-Now they have figured out how to get it and it has only gotten worse.
-These are just some examples.
+Demand barking is your dog barking to get something they want.
+Such as when you have given in because you want them to stop barking.
+They have now learned how to get it and it has only gotten worse.